Skip to main content

 In recognition of her significant service to the Indigenous community of Canberra, Aunty Caroline was made a Member of the Order of Australia in the 2023 King’s Birthday Honours.

 Kris is a proud Wiradjuri man.
-He brings a deep understanding of Indigenous culture and perspectives to his work with 15 years of business and financial management experience in the private and public sectors, particularly in accounting, finance, and regional economic development.
+He brings a deep understanding of Indigenous culture and perspectives to his work with almost two decades of business and financial management experience in the private and public sectors, particularly in accounting, finance, and regional economic development.

 In his public service career, Kris has significantly contributed to regional economic development within the NSW Government.
 He has worked across various departments, including the Department of Premier and Cabinet, the Department of Planning, Industry and Environment, and the Department of Regional NSW.
 Kris has played a pivotal role in driving economic growth and prosperity in regional communities through his roles.

 In addition to his work in the public sector, Kris is also a dedicated member of the Australian Army Reserve.
-Since enlisting in October 2016, he has served in different capacities, including his current position as an instructor in the Sydney University Regiment.
+Since enlisting in October 2016, he has served in different capacities, including his current position as an Officer Commanding the 3rd Transport Squadron.
 Kris has also been deployed on various operations, such as Operation NSW Flood Assist 21-1, Operation Flood Assist 2022, and Operation COVID-19 Assist.
 His commitment to serving his country and contributing to the well-being of others is truly commendable.

 Kris has passion for building enduring and mutually beneficial relationships.
 In June 2023, he led the Australian Delegation to the UNESCO roundtable in Paris, where he advocated for the return of culturally significant material from Manchester University to the Anindilyakwa community.
 This demonstrated his dedication to preserving Indigenous heritage and fostering international collaboration.

 Education has played a crucial role in Kris's career journey.
 He completed the Charles Sturt University Koori Admissions Program and subsequently earned a Bachelor of Business Studies.
-He has also pursued post-graduate management qualifications and is working towards a Master of Business Administration with Southern Cross University.
+He has also pursued postgraduate qualifications, having completed a Master of Business Administration at Southern Cross University, and is currently studying a Juris Doctor at the University of Canberra.

 Kris has actively engaged in programs that explore the intersection of Indigenous leadership, identity, and public service.
 He completed the Aboriginal Career Leadership Development Program through the Australian Graduate School of Management, further enhancing his understanding of Indigenous leadership principles and their application in the public sector.